BSS Gurukulam Higher Secondary School

 Brahmananda Swami Sivayogi Gurukulam Higher Secondary School is an ISO 9001:2008 certified smart school.
-It is situated in Alathur in Palakkad district.
-It is 20 kilometers away from Palakkad on the side of NH-47.
+It is situated in Alathur in Palakkad district of Kerala state in India.
+It is 20 kilometers away from Palakkad on the side of NH-544.
 The school offers education from LKG to +2 grades.

 Overview

 The school was established in 1971 by Swami Nirmalanda Yogi, who is a disciple of Brahmananda Swami Sivayogi.
 It is a recognized unaided institution.
 It's also a residential and co-educational school with English medium parallel divisions in all standards.

 It is conducted by 'BSS Educational Society', Alathur, Kerala.
 The school provides teaching facilities from LKG to XII.
 The syllabus followed here is the same as in other state recognized schools in Kerala.
 The school is an ISO certified and British Council accredited institution.

 Admission

-Admissions and withdrawals are made strictly in accordance with Kerala Educational rules.
+Admissions and withdrawals are made strictly in accordance with Kerala educational rules.
 But the number of admission is limited to each class with reference to the accommodation.
 The admission to school is carried out through merit and management quota for all streams.
 The school management can also allot admission to certain number of students in each stream, under management quota, apart from merit quota.